 They want him to take on some top level defences in cyberspace.
 The rest of the team is assembled, the heist set up, and then everything goes wrong when the team breaks into a rambling family mansion up in an orbital Las Vegas and the real mastermind behind it all is revealed.

 Some men live like heroes.
 James Horowitz did school at West Point, flew fighter jets in the Korean War, wrote screenplays for Hollywood, skied in Aspen, loved in Paris, and knew film stars as friends.
-He wrote novels as James Salter that ached with sex and loss.
+He wrote novels as James Salter that ache with sex and loss.
 Burning the Days is his autobiography.

 Americans who write about books for a living call Salter a great prose stylist, a literary giant, a master.
 Whether you agree depends on your tolerance for misty poetics and heartfelt vagueness.
 Here’s a slice of prose: